Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

    - Events that occur when the status of an item changes (e.g., from "pending" to "approved").

 3. **Conditional Events**:
-   - Actions taken when certain conditions within the workflow are met (e.g., approval is granted if a request is below a certain amount).
+   - Actions are taken when certain conditions within the workflow are met (e.g., approval is granted if a request is below a certain amount).

 4. **Notification Events**:
    - Events that send notifications or alerts to users or systems (e.g., email notifications, SMS alerts).